LAION-AI/Open-Assistant/data/datasets/logicreference_OA/README.md

 number of different inference problems is more important, and generated many similar Instruction-Response pairs will only add training time and doesn't make much sense.

+4.I only keep the generate_dataset.py file in this directory, because the coding format of the original project does not fit OA project which need flake8 format.
+I only change the coding format of generate_dateset.py.